Clastify logo

 Adaptation means form matched to function

 An abiotic factor is a non-living physical or chemical part of the environment, such as temperature, water availability, light intensity, pH, salinity, oxygen concentration or soil texture.
 A biotic factor is a living component of the environment, such as competitors, predators, pathogens or pollinators.
-In extreme habitats, abiotic factors often drive much of the explanation.
+In extreme habitats, abiotic factors often drive most of the explanation.

 Grass adapted to sand dunes